-CreateGradeCompareCreate There are a number of ways to integrate multimedia into your Moodle course; this article should help you determine which recording tool is best for your needs.
-This article does NOT include pre-existing academic video resources like those provided by the CCC Library.
-Grade Grading You can accept and grade video submissions from students [...]
+There are a number of ways to integrate multimedia into your Moodle course.
+This article will help you determine which tool best suits your needs.
+You can also add pre-existing academic video resources like those provided by the CCC Library to your Moodle courses.
+Tool Name with Article Link Record Audio/Video(ATTO text editor) Embed Kaltura [...]

 Continue Reading